 INJURY FROM MACHINE EQUIPMENT DEFECTIVE PRODUCT ATTORNEYS MN

 Minnesota has strict liability laws to hold a manufacturer accountable for the sale of a defective machine or product that has injured someone.
-Our MN lawyers frequently represent people injured by a defective product or defective equipment.
+Our MN lawyers frequently represent people injured by a defective product or defective equipment on the job or at home.
 If you have been injured by a defective machine or other bad product at home or at work, call our MN attorneys for a free consultation.
+Our lawyers handle cases where the equipment broke because it was poorly made, or the machine malfunctioned and caused on injury, and more.
 Also, check out our defective product page for more information about how to sue the company that made the defective equipment or product.

 Here is the first statute to look at regarding the law in Minnesota about a defective product injury.
 This statute has to do with giving notice to the seller and maker of the machine or product that injured you, and their obligation to provide additional information before you sue them for your injury.
 There are other MN and Federal laws that apply to all defective products and also to specific products.
 If you have been injured by a machine or equipment, our top rated defective product lawyers will provide you with a free consultation and answer your questions.
-Our purpose is to make sure you get the compensation you are entitled to and sue the manufacturer if necessary.
-We have 25 years’ experience helping seriously injured people in these situations to get them the best possible result.
+Our purpose is to make sure you get all the compensation you are entitled to and sue the manufacturer if necessary.
+Our attorneys have 25 years’ experience helping seriously injured people in cases where they were injured by defective equipment or machine to get them the best possible result.
 Pam Rochlin is a former partner at Meshbesher and Spence, providing personal attention to her clients in our smaller firm environment.